technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate.md

     ![The New integration dataset blade displays with OData entered in the search box and OData shown in the search results.](media/ss_newintegrationdataset_odatamenu.png "OData integration dataset")

-3. On the **Set properties** blade, fill the form as follows and select **OK**.
+3. On the **Set properties** blade, fill in the form as follows and select **OK**.
 This will create the integration dataset representing sales order header information.

     | Field | Value |
     |-------|-------|